-One of four uncapped players in England’s party for last summer’s tour of Australia, Bristol-born Ellis Genge headed Down Under with a Test cap, having played in the 27-13 win over Wales at Twickenham just before the squad’s departure.
-Three days earlier, he had agreed a long-term move to Leicester Tigers, where he had been on loan from Bristol for the final four months of the season.
+Three days earlier, Ellis had agreed a long-term move to Leicester Tigers, where he had been on loan from Bristol for the final four months of the 16/17 season.

-He was born in Knowle, Bristol and the biggest influence on his career is his father Richard.
-Ellis said: “My dad always loved a Sunday beer so it fitted in well with him and my first coach Mat Clark kept me on the straight and narrow.”
+“My dad always loved a Sunday beer so it fitted in well with him,” said Ellis.
+“My first coach, Mat Clark, also kept me on the straight and narrow.”